 Constructed between 1899 and 1911, this Neoclassical building has provided a century of service since the legislature first met in the unfinished structure in 1911; features Arkansas granite, plus six bronze doors and three chandeliers crafted by Tiffany’s of New York.
 Guided or audio tours available.
 Fifty-one varieties of roses are found in the Capitol’s test gardens.

 The Mosaic Templars of America organization was founded in Little Rock in 1882 as a fraternal organization by John E. Bush and Chester W. Keatts.
 The reconstructed museum is dedicated to collecting, preserving, interpreting and celebrating Arkansas's African American culture and community from 1870 to present.
 It also informs and educates the public about Black achievement -- especially in business, politics and the arts.
 The third floor auditorium will be host to performing arts productions, conferences and public symposiums.
 The center has more than 8,000-square-feet of interactive exhibit and education space.
+Houses the Arkansas Black Hall of Fame.
+Special events held throughout the year.

-Interprets cotton agriculture in Arkansas from statehood in 1836 through World War II, when agricultural practices quickly became mechanized; Museum depicts how cotton was grown, picked and processed; Restored 1920s gin shows the ginning and bailing process, including full-sized mules and wagon on the scales; Seed Warehouse #5 and new exhibits tell the story of the Robert L. Dortch's seed business.
+Interprets cotton agriculture in Arkansas from statehood in 1836 through World War II, when agricultural practices quickly became mechanized; Museum depicts how cotton was grown, picked and processed; Restored 1920s gin shows the ginning and bailing process, including full-sized mules and wagon on the scales; Seed Warehouse #5 and exhibits tell the story of the Robert L. Dortch's seed business.

 Built in 1836, the Old State House was the state's original capitol until 1911 and served as the seat of both the Confederate and Unionists governments in Arkansas during the Civil War.
 It was also the site of the 1861 secession convention.
 Union General Frederick Steele quartered his army here during the occupation.
 A memorial to young Confederate spy David O. Dodd stands on the grounds.
 It is now a museum of Arkansas history featuring permanent and changing exhibits and restored legislative chambers.
 Exhibits include First Ladies' Gowns, African-American Quilts, Civil War Battle Flags and Arkansas Art Pottery